CowChair/Unity_Canvas_TabSystem/README.md

 [![Tab System](https://img.youtube.com/vi/ID/0.jpg)](https://www.youtube.com/watch?v=ID)

 ## Setup
-For the setup, add this script to its own GameObject, and child it to Canvas.
-And then, depending on how many tabs you want, you'll need to create that many Buttons and additional Canvases.
+For the setup, add this script to its own `GameObject`, and child it to `Canvas`.
+And then, depending on how many tabs you want, you'll need to create that many `Buttons` and additional `Canvases`.

 ## Code
 I've provided a sample project, but this is the script in its entirety.